Joshua Crittenden Chilton

 Carter was called upon twice to serve as acting president of the university.
 He was a longtime vice president for fiscal affairs who also had served as chief accountant and comptroller.
 He was known across the state for his financial integrity.

-Calvin Cleve ‘Jitter’ Nolen
+Calvin Cleave ‘Jitter’ Nolen

 During Nolen’s time as president, major construction projects included Wooten Hall, the Art Building, the General Academic Building and the expanded Union.
 The Coliseum opened in time for the 1973-74 basketball season.
 The Texas College of Osteopathic Medicine in Fort Worth was placed under Nolen’s direction in 1975.
 He previously served as vice chancellor for development at Texas Christian University.